-EEW intends to expand its role as a leader in resource conservation and sustainable energy generation for industry and households in Europe.
+EEW intends to expand its role as a leader in resource conservation and sustainable energy generation for industry and households in Europe and enhance the circular economy.
 By using sustainable and state-of-the-art techniques and exploiting the opportunities of digitalization, EEW is already an integral part of the circular economy and contributes to the energy transition by providing climate-friendly energy in the form of process steam, district heating and electricity and permanently eliminating hazardous substances.
 This conserves primary energy resources and recovers valuable raw materials.
-EEW will not stop at its current contribution to the energy transition and has declared sustainability and the reduction of carbon emissions a central pillar of its business strategy.
+EEW wants to further increase its current contribution to the energy transition and has thus declared sustainability and the reduction of carbon emissions a central pillar of its business strategy.

 The EEW Group's business strategy is built on several pillars.
 In line with its sustainability goal, EEW aims to achieve horizontal and vertical growth in thermal waste recovery in Germany and abroad as well as growth in adjacent segments.
 This includes project activities in thermal waste recovery, thermal sewage sludge recovery operations and the development of products along the value chain of thermal waste recovery.
+EEW therefore focuses on carbon capture and utilization/carbon capture and storage (CCU/CCS) technologies that allow carbon dioxide to be used as a raw material for further applications and is investigating technological options for sorting plastics prior to the incineration process in order to reduce the fossil carbon content.
+Additionally, EEW has launched research projects with the objective of improving the circular economy, for example, the use of technology like pyrolysis to treat problematic waste or projects to recycle residues from the waste incineration process.

-Digitalization also plays a key role in the continuous optimization of the plant technology used, new applications and improvement of operating processes, among other things.
+Digitalization also plays a key role in the continuous optimization of the plant technology used, new applications and improvement of operating processes as well as in increasing the company's flexibility and responsiveness.

-In the area of thermal waste recovery, two new construction projects are currently underway to secure the future of the location in the long term, boost energy efficiency and availability as well as meet the highest environmental standards.
-The second grate firing line commenced commercial operations at the EEW location in Premnitz in this year, replacing the circulating fluidized bed firing operations that were shut down in the middle of the year.
-This will reduce expenses for waste processing and for maintenance in the future, while increasing energy generation at the same time.
-Construction on the waste incineration facility at the EEW location in Stapelfeld began early in accordance with Sec.
-8a BImSchG ["Bundes-Immissionsschutzgesetz": German Federal Emission Control Act].
-This completely new plant featuring higher energy efficiency is expected to commence operations at the end of 2023 and will replace the existing plant.
-Both investment projects ensure reliable regional waste disposal and also provide heating, steam and electricity supply at the respective locations.
+In the area of thermal waste recovery, two new construction projects are currently underway to secure the future of the locations in the long term, boost energy efficiency and availability as well as meet the highest environmental standards.
+At the EEW location in Stapelfeld, construction continued on the new waste incineration plant.
+This completely new plant featuring higher energy efficiency is expected to commence regular operations in the first quarter of 2025 and will replace the existing plant.
+A fifth line is being built at the Rothensee location.
+According to the current plan, it will commence regular operations in the fourth quarter of 2024.
+Both investment projects ensure reliable regional waste disposal and also provide heating, steam and electricity supply in the respective regions.